 - Optional – Right after you have removed the bread from the bread pan (while the bread is still hot), you can “paint” melted butter (with a pastry brush) on top of the bread for a shinier and buttery crust.

 - Do NOT use cold milk.
 The main problem with using regular milk is that people tend to use cold refrigerated milk and this can slow the yeast growth.
 Try to use warm milk (or instant powdered milk mixed into lukewarm water).
-If the milk is just coming out of the refrigerator and thus is too cold, I like to put the milk in my microwave for 20-30 seconds in order to warm it up.
+If the milk is just coming out of the refrigerator and thus is too cold, I like to put the milk in my microwave for 15-20 seconds in order to warm it up.
 However, you should also be aware that the milk/water should not be too hot because very hot milk/water can kill the yeast.
 Yeast is sort of like Goldilocks – it likes things not too cold or too hot.

-- If you don’t have “cow” milk at home (or want to avoid dairy products), you can use plant-based milk substitutes such as soy milk, oat milk, etc. My thanks to Kristen & Jess for pointing that out!
+- If you don’t have “cow” milk at home (or want to avoid dairy products), you can also use plant-based milk substitutes such as soy milk, oat milk, etc. My thanks to Kristen & Jess for pointing that out!

 - Some bakers like to use a soft flexible spatula to loosen any dough that might be sticking to the sides of the bread pan.
 Read your bread machine manual to see how & when this is done with your specific machine.
 Always wear oven mitts when dealing with a bread machine.